Day 1

 Credits: 2 CPECS®

-Prenatal testing – Session chair: G. Novelli (Italy)
+Prenatal testing – Session chairs: B. Das (India), G. Novelli (Italy)

 First trimester Fetal Chromosomal Anomaly Screening – G. Novelli (Italy)